 The Richard W. Riley College of Education is proud of its accreditations and affiliations.
-The Teacher Education Program at Winthrop University is accredited by the National Council for Accreditation of Teacher Education (NCATE) for the preparation of early childhood, elementary, middle level, special education, physical education, art, modern languages, music, dance, theatre, and secondary teachers (Biology, English, Social Studies, and Mathematics) through the Bachelor's degree.
-The Athletic Training Education program is accredited by the Commission on Accreditation of Athletic Training Education (CCATE).
+The Teacher Education Program at Winthrop University is accredited by the National Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation of Teacher Education (NCATE) for the preparative of the Council for Accreditation (NCATE) for the preparative of the Council for Accreditation (NCATE) for the preparative of the Council for Accreditation (NCATE) for the preparative of the Council for Accreditation (NCATE) for the preparative of the Council for Accreditation (NCATE) for the preparative of the Council for Accreditation (NCATE) for the Council for Accreditation (NC ration of early childhood, elementary, middle level, special education, physical education, art, modern languages, music, dance, theatre, and secondary teachers (Biology, English, Social Studies, and Mathematics) through the Bachelor's degree.
+The Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CCATE), and the Sport Management program is accredited by the Commission on Sport Management Accreditation (COSMA).
 At the graduate level, the Master of Education and the Master of Arts in Teaching degrees are nationally accredited by NCATE.
 All teacher education programs are approved by the South Carolina State Board of Education, and all programs are fully accredited by their specialized professional associations.
 Recognition by these agencies assures program quality and affords students who complete teacher preparation at Winthrop University the opportunity to apply for reciprocal certification with a majority of states in the nation.